KerensaMathews/ladybug-game/README.md

+*This was a Udacity project designed to display JavaScript skills.
+It was given after a unit of immersive study in object-oriented JavaScript.*

 # Ladybugger

 You are Lady Felyne, a lone warrior traveling through hostile territory, at the beginning of a long and dangerous mission.
 In this episode, you must cross a cobblestone path full of enemy soldiers.
 Your refuge is the alligator-infested river on the other side.
 (Let's hope you're a quick swimmer.)